stevenpawley/Pyspatialml/README.md

 Import the extract and predict functions:
 ```
-from pyspatialml.sampling import extract
-from pyspatialml import predict
+from pyspatialml import predict, extract
 from osgeo import gdal
 ```